 In today’s highly competitive and fast-paced business environment, sourcing has grown increasingly challenging across all industries.
 Complexities have made it even more difficult for companies to work with suppliers and stakeholders to make the supply chain more responsible – but this doesn’t make it any less important.

-Building a proactive, responsible sourcing program that addresses compliance at the root cause creates a long-lasting supplier relationship program opposed to the typical “audit and penalize” model.
+Building a proactive, responsible global sourcing program that addresses compliance at the root cause creates a long-lasting supplier relationship program opposed to the typical “audit and penalize” model.

 Leading retailer DICK’s Sporting Goods leverages a holistic strategy as described.
 This US-based producer of high-quality products approaches social compliance with an eye toward a long-term, sustainable program.
 Their sourcing program looks to mitigate the big risks at various levels, while working to make continuous improvements in working conditions at the factory level.

 Whether you are sourcing in retail or looking for ways to revolutionize your sourcing strategies, this webinar will be a great resource.
 Attendance will earn you 1 Continuing Professional Education (CPE) credit through Compliance Week!
 You can register for the webinar here.

 This post was published on October 2, 2017 and updated on November 2, 2017.